-Brown Armstrong fecountaries Corporation
+Brown Armstrong fecountarcy Corporation

-Bakersfield, California November 4, 2022
+Bakersfield, California November 3, 2023

-June 30, 2022 and 2021
+June 30, 2023 and 2022

 The San Bernardino County Employees' Retirement Association (SBCERA) administers the SBCERA pension plan - a cost-sharing multiple-employer defined benefit pension plan (the Plan).
-As management of SBCERA, we offer this narrative overview and analysis of the financial activities of SBCERA for the years ended June 30, 2022 and 2021.
+As management of SBCERA, we offer this narrative overview and analysis of the financial activities of SBCERA for the years ended June 30, 2023 and 2022.
 Readers are encouraged to consider the information presented in this analysis in conjunction with the financial statements as presented in this report.